asift91/Manual_Migration/option1.md

             ```
             az storage account create -n storageAccountName -g resourceGroupName --sku Standard_LRS --kind StorageV2 -l eastus2euap -t Account
             ```
-        - Once the storage account is created, this is used as the destination to take the on-premises backup
+        - Once the storage account is created, this is used as the destination to take the on-premises backup.

     -   **Backup of on-premises data:**
         - Take backup of on-premises data such as Moodle, Moodledata, configurations and database backup file to a single directory.
-The following illustration should give you a good idea:
+The following illustration should give you a good idea.

 	    ![image](/images/folderstructure.png)